team-unununium/robot-pi/README.md

 Some optional environment variables include:
 - `RESOLUTION`: A tuple representing the resolution of the camera, defaults to 480p (640 * 480).
 - `FRAMERATE`: An integer representing the frame rate of the camera, defaults to 30 fps.
+- `INPUT_PIN`: A string for the input pin for the robot to listen from, defaults to d:0:i.
+- `OUTPUT_PIN`: A string for the output pin for the robot to write to, defaults to d:0:o.

 After that, just run `python main.py`  and you should be good to go!